Great Snack Ideas for Afternoon Business Meetings

 The cupcake phenomenon has reached epic proportions lately, and this has resulted in hundreds of new ideas to play with.
 There are more than a few fun ways to present a cupcake tower snack.
 You can divide your flavors into different towers of chocolate, vanilla, and strawberry selections.
 Another great idea is to theme your towers around international flavors like coconut, banana, French pastry and German chocolate.

-Don’t underestimate the power of PM snacks for keeping your guests engaged during those long afternoons.
+Don’t underestimate the power of snacks for business meetings that keep your guests engaged during those long afternoons.
 It is easy to look past afternoon refreshments, especially if you have blown most of your budget on breakfast and lunch.
-Keep in mind, though: The majority of donuts and muffins at a continental breakfast go untouched.
+Keep in mind that the majority of donuts and muffins at a continental breakfast go untouched.
 It might make sense to cut back on your breakfast budget and appropriate those funds towards sprucing up your afternoon offerings.